Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Physical deformations

 \subsubsection{Type $I_0^*$}

 The type $I_0^*$ singularity has CB parameter of dimension 2, and so has a superconformal scalar primary field of type $\cE_{2\,(0,0)}$.
 When the $I^*_0$ singularity is not weakly coupled, i.e., when its parameter $\t\neq i\infty$, its CFT will have an exactly marginal chiral term deformation by the discussion in \ref{sec:localdefs}.
 With the additional assumption that turning on this marginal deformation changes the $\t$ parameter of the $I_0^*$ singularity, i.e., that $\t$ is not constant on the conformal manifold, then holomorphy of $\t$ implies that $\t$ must cover some multiple of $\SL(2,\Z)$ fundamental domains, and therefore will include the $\t=i\infty$ weak coupling point.
-But a weakly coupled rank-1 theory with a dimension-2 CB parameter must be a scale invariant $\SU(2)$ gauge theory, i.e., either the one with four fundamental hypermultiplets or the one with one adjoint hypermultiplet.
+But a weakly coupled rank-1 theory with a dimension-2 CB parameter is naturally interpreted as a scale invariant $\SU(2)$ gauge theory, i.e., either the one with four fundamental hypermultiplets or the one with one adjoint hypermultiplet.
 These have an $\SO(8)$ and an $\Sp(2)$ flavor symmetry respectively, and so in both cases they have mass deformations.
 This singularity therefore cannot be undeformable.

+There are two ways around the above conclusion.
+One is to allow gauging of discrete symmetries.
+Indeed, examples of such frozen $I_0^*$ singularities arise as the low energy desription of a free $\U(1)$ gauge theory for which a particular $\Z_2$ symmetry (which acts on the coupling as well as the CB) is gauged.
+This possibility is described in detail in \cite{Argyres:2016yzz}.

-We are ignoring here the possibility of a non-lagrangian ``frozen'' $I_0^*$ singularity.
+A different and more exotic possibility is that of a non-lagrangian frozen $I_0^*$ singularity.
 This could for instance arise by weakly gauging an $\SU(2)$ subgroup of the flavor group of a putative rank-0 SCFT, ``$X_0$''.
 In order for the singularity to be scale invariant, the $X_0$ contribution to the $\SU(2)$ beta function should be such that the beta function vanishes.
 While in order for the singularity to be frozen, there must be no commutant of the $\SU(2)$ in the $X_0$ flavor group.
-To our knowledge no such rank-0 SCFT is known to exist; nevertheless, we further explore this possibility in \cite{Argyres:2015gha}.
-In particular, we show that the assumption of a frozen $I_0^*\simeq\SU(2)$ w/ $X_0$ is physically consistent and it would imply the existence of an additional 3 physical rank-1 SCFTs with $F_4$, $\SO(7)$ and $\SU(3)$ flavor groups.
-(We call this set of theories the $I_0^*$-series in \cite{Argyres:2015gha}.)
+No such rank-0 SCFT is known to exist.

+Even if we assume there are no rank-0 SCFTs, because of the existence of the free frozen discretely gauged $I^*_0$ theories, we must include the possibility of frozen $I_0^*$ singularities in our classification of possible rank-1 CB geometries and so they appear in table \ref{table:theories}.